-- When one burner on the left or the right side is turned to IGNITE, the other 3 burners on the same side will spark.
+- When one burner is turned to IGNITE, all burners will spark.
 Sparking will continue as long as the knob remains at IGNITE. - 3.
 Once gas is ignited, turn the control knob to adjust the flame size. - 4.
 To turn off a burner, turn the control knob to the OFF position.